Scheduling and Locations

 Failure to schedule an appointment during your approved testing window will result in forfeiting your exam fee.
-In order to take the exam in another window, you will be required to complete a re-examination registration form and pay the $300 re-exam fee.
+In order to take the exam in another window, you will be required to complete a re-registration form and pay the $250 re-registration fee.

 Carefully check your ATT.
 Your name, as it appears on your identification, MUST match the name the test center has on file.
 (Please see the ID requirements section for a list of exceptions.).
 If any information is incorrect, contact AFP prior to making your appointment to test.

 Appointments to test can be made by calling Pearson Vue’s registration center at 866-837-8287 or online at www.pearsonvue.com/afp.
 You may make an appointment to test at any of Pearson Vue’s 5,000 testing centers for any available date and time during your approved testing window.
 For the best availability, candidates should make their appointment immediately after receiving their ATT, as test center seats can fill quickly.